-Article L. 561-1 ff. of the Labour Code.
+1 Article L. 561-1 ff. of the Labour Code.

-Which comprises the countries of the EU as well as Iceland, Liechtenstein and Norway.
+2 Which comprises the countries of the EU as well as Iceland, Liechtenstein and Norway.

-UN Convention relating to the status of stateless persons (New York, 28 September 1954).
+3 UN Convention relating to the status of stateless persons (New York, 28 September 1954).

-UN Refugee Convention (Geneva, 28 July 1951).
+4 UN Refugee Convention (Geneva, 28 July 1951).

-or working as a self-employed person
+6 or working as a self-employed person

-https://adem.public.lu/en/demandeurs-demploi/handicap/acquerir-statut.html
+7 https://adem.public.lu/en/demandeurs-demploi/handicap/acquerir-statut.html senting the medical control department of the Social Security as well as a doctor representing the Minister of Health.

-It is composed of three specialist doctors in the area of re-education and functional rehabilitation or psychiatry, a doctor representing the medical control department of the Social Security as well as a doctor representing the Minister of Health.
+8 It is composed of three specialist doctors in the area of re-education and functional rehabilitation or psychiatry, a doctor repre-

-Article L. 564-1 ff. of the Labour Code.
+9 Article L. 564-1 ff. of the Labour Code.

-- the employment medical examination report from the occupational physician; - one or several recent and detailed medical report(s) issued by the general practitioner/medical specialist, detailing the causes of the diminished work capacity, the general medical condition and likely prognosis; - an identity card or passport; - documents supporting the status of legal representative in those cases where the applicant is represented in his or her affairs by a legal representative; - If the applicant does not work for a company legally established in Luxembourg: - the certificate of registration as a jobseeker issued by ADEM; - if the person is a national of a third country, a valid residence permit authorising him/her to exercise; - for nationals of a Member State of the European Union, of a State that has acceded to the Agreement on the European Economic Area or of the Swiss Confederation, a permanent residence permit of more than 3 months; - one or several recent and detailed medical report(s) issued by the general practitioner(s)/medical specialist(s), detailing the causes of the diminished work capacity, the general medical condition and likely prognosis; - an identity card or passport; - documents supporting the status of legal representative in those cases where the applicant is represented in his or her affairs by a legal representative.
+- the employment medical examination report from the occupational physician; - a recent and detailed medical report by your primary physician, as well as reports from specialized physicians detailing the causes of the diminished work capacity, the general medical condition and likely prognosis; - an identity card or passport; - documents supporting the status of legal representative in those cases where the applicant is represented in his or her affairs by a legal representative; - If the applicant does not work for a company legally established in Luxembourg: - the certificate of registration as a jobseeker issued by ADEM; - if the person is a national of a third country, a valid residence permit authorising him/her to exercise; - for nationals of a Member State of the European Union, of a State that has acceded to the Agreement on the European Economic Area or of the Swiss Confederation, a permanent residence permit of more than 3 months; - one or several recent and detailed medical report(s) issued by the general practitioner(s)/medical specialist(s), detailing the causes of the diminished work capacity, the general medical condition and likely prognosis; - an identity card or passport; - documents supporting the status of legal representative in those cases where the applicant is represented in his or her affairs by a legal representative.

 2.2.
-Decision of the Medical commission
+Decision of the Medical Commission

-The Medical commission of the ADEM grants or denies recognition of disabled worker status.
+The Medical Commission of the ADEM grants or denies recognition of disabled worker status.
 It determines the applicant's level of diminished work capacity and opines on residual work capacity and general medical condition.
 It informs the applicant of its decision by registered letter within 2 months of the date of finalisation of the application.
 For determining the level of diminished work capacity, the Commission makes reference to the work capacities of an able-bodied person of the same age.

 As a rule, a sufficiently stable medical condition is a prerequisite for the recognition of disabled worker status.
-Otherwise, the Medical commission suspends the course of proceedings and may request additional medical evidence.
-The Medical commission reviews within a period reflecting the medical condition of the applicant and at the same time reassesses the level of stabilisation of the applicant's medical condition and the substance of the application.
-Disabled worker status may nevertheless be recognised in the interim, before medical stabilisation occurs, in those cases where the employee's medical condition enables or requires the implementation of measures aimed at his or her professional integration or reintegration into the conventional job market .
+Otherwise, the Medical Commission suspends the course of proceedings and may request additional medical evidence.
+The Medical Commission reviews within a period reflecting the medical condition of the applicant and at the same time reassesses the level of stabilisation of the applicant's medical condition and the substance of the application.
+Disabled worker status may nevertheless be recognised in the interim, before medical stabilisation occurs, in those cases where the employee's medical condition enables or requires the implementation of measures aimed at his or her professional integration or reintegration into the conventional job market 10.

-For the examination of applications, the Medical commission can involve experts and has the right to share with public authorities any document which it considers useful or necessary for carrying out a complete analysis of the candidate's situation.
+For the examination of applications, the Medical Commission can involve experts and has the right to share with public authorities any document which it considers useful or necessary for carrying out a complete analysis of the candidate's situation.
 It may also question the applicant as to the facts and circumstances having purportedly resulted in the diminished work capacity and may additionally contact third parties for information purposes.